Integrative Immunology

 Grading

-Grading in the class will be based on 3 measures: 1) participation in the class and the paper discussions, 2) a midterm exam, and 3) a final exam.
+Grading in the class will be based on 2 measures: 1) participation in the class and the paper discussions, and 2) weekly take-home challenge questions and final exam.

 100 points total: